EyasuTeshome/shifttracker/becoming-a-remote-professional/make-final-updates-to-professional-photo-based-on-feedback.md

 ### Project requirements

 - [Make sure that your photo meets every requirement of the photo rubric](https://docs.google.com/document/d/1c8ee1i_MU9jumfgDbROa4R3kszViDSIZ0NOnOrassPM/edit).
 If you have followed the curriculum above, it should do so automatically.
-If you have followed the [photo curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/take-a-professional-photo.md), it should do so automatically.  **TO-DO: Update link when published on GitHub.**
+If you have followed the [photo curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/take-a-professional-photo.md), it should do so automatically.
 - Make sure that you have addressed **each and every piece of feedback your project reviewer has given you**.
 If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.
 - **Remember that this will be your final revision round for your photo until you reach the end of Microverse**.
 If you rush through the feedback or editing process, any remaining errors or areas of improvement could potentially be left remaining on your professional social media profiles for months, and those errors could mean missing out on job opportunities you might otherwise have been qualified for.
 The effort you put into taking a stellar professional photo today is an investment; invest that effort wisely.